 A safety stop in scuba diving is where a diver stops at a certain depth during his ascent to the surface, in order to make sure they’ve decompressed sufficiently, before completing the ascent.

-It's always worthwhile remembering that ALL dives are decompression dives.
-It's only certain dives that are deemed to require decompression stops, where the dive is to particular depths for certain bottom times, where more time is require to decompress during the ascent.
+It’s always worthwhile remembering that ALL dives are decompression dives.
+But only certain dives that are deemed to require decompression stops.
+This is when the dive is to particular depths for certain bottom times.
+It is where more time is require to decompress during the ascent.